-- In Singapore, 84% of teachers have a permanent contract (an ongoing contract with no fixed end-point before the age of retirement) (OECD average 82%).
-At the same time, 5% of teachers in Singapore are employed on contracts of one year or less, which is lower than the average in the OECD countries and economies participating in TALIS (OECD average 12%).
-In the last five years in Singapore, the proportion of teachers with a contract of one year or less has increased by two percentage points.
-In Singapore, teachers who are employed on this type of contract tend to report lower levels of selfefficacy for teaching. - Regarding teacher mobility, in Singapore, 39% of teachers would like to change to another school if that were possible (OECD average 20%).
+- In Australia, 86% of teachers have a permanent contract (an ongoing contract with no fixed end-point before the age of retirement) (OECD average 82%).
+At the same time, 10% of teachers in Australia are employed on contracts of one year or less, which is lower than the average in the OECD countries and economies participating in TALIS (OECD average 12%).
+In the last five years in Australia, the proportion of teachers with a contract of one year or less has remained stable. - Regarding teacher mobility, in Australia, 25% of teachers would like to change to another school if that were possible (OECD average 20%).
 On average across the OECD, teachers who would like to change to another school are less satisfied with the profession, did not pick teaching as a first-choice career and are slightly younger and less experienced in their current school than other teachers.
 They are also more likely to work full-time and to report teaching in a target class with a slightly higher concentration of disadvantaged students, low academic achievers and students with behavioural problems. - Attrition is another factor related to teachers' mobility.
 Attrition among teachers may affect student achievement by having a negative impact on the school climate and on implementation of the curriculum.
 Attrition can also lead to significant financial costs for educational systems brought by the need to replace qualified teachers in affected schools.
 As a proxy measure for the risk of attrition, TALIS uses the intention of teachers to remain in teaching.
-In Singapore, 30% of teachers report that they would like to leave teaching within the next five years (OECD average 25%).
-Furthermore, 28% of teachers age 50 or less in Singapore would like to leave teaching in the next five years, which is higher than the OECD average (14%). - Acute stress at work can be associated with teachers' job satisfaction and their intention to continue teaching.
+In Australia, 22% of teachers report that they would like to leave teaching within the next five years (OECD average 25%).
+Furthermore, 13% of teachers age 50 or less in Australia would like to leave teaching in the next five years, which is lower than the OECD average (14%). - Acute stress at work can be associated with teachers' job satisfaction and their intention to continue teaching.
 Furthermore, stressful environments and situations may affect the practices and motivation of teachers and principals, and even student achievement.
-In Singapore, 23% of teachers report experiencing stress in their work "a lot", which is higher than the OECD average (18%). - Almost half of the teachers in the OECD countries and economies participating in TALIS report that having too much administrative work is a source of stress they experience at work "quite a bit" or "a lot".
-In Singapore, the three most prevalent sources of stress teachers experience at work "quite a bit" or "a lot" are administrative tasks, being held responsible for students' achievement and having too much marking.
-For principals, the three most prevalent sources of stress are addressing parent or guardian concerns, keeping up with changing requirements from local, municipal/regional, state or national/federal authorities and being held responsible for students' achievement. - On average across the OECD countries and economies in TALIS, teachers who report experiencing stress in their work "a lot" are twice as likely as colleagues with lower levels of stress to report that they will stop working as teachers in the next five years.
-In Singapore, this relationship is weaker than the OECD average, in that teachers who report experiencing stress at their work "a lot" are 1.5 times as likely to want to leave teaching in the next five years.
+In Australia, 24% of teachers report experiencing stress in their work "a lot", which is higher than the OECD average (18%). - Almost half of the teachers in the OECD countries and economies participating in TALIS report that having too much administrative work is a source of stress they experience at work "guite a bit" or "a lot".
+In Australia, the three most prevalent sources of stress teachers experience at work "quite a bit" or "a lot" are administrative tasks, having too much marking and keeping up with changing requirements from local, municipal/regional, state or national/federal authorities.
+For principals, the three most prevalent sources of stress are having too much administrative work to do, keeping up with changing requirements from local, municipal/regional, state or national/federal authorities and addressing parent or guardian concerns. - On average across the OECD countries and economies in TALIS, teachers who report experiencing stress in their work "a lot" are twice as likely as colleagues with lower levels of stress to report that they will stop working as teachers in the next five years.
+In Australia, teachers who report experiencing stress at their work "a lot" are 90% more likely to want to leave teaching in the next five years.